RAMS Gifted/Talented Program

 Most of these groups will meet during STAR.

 - Book Clubs—During the course of the year, the students will have opportunities to read a variety of fiction and non-fiction texts in book clubs.
 Sometimes I will choose the books, but other times we’ll decide as a group what we’d like to read next.
-The students read independently and come together to discuss what they’ve read.
+The students read independently and meet to discuss what they’ve read.

-—Students will use Internet resources to explore colleges and prepare for standardized tests, like the SAT.
+- College Prep —Students will use Internet resources to explore colleges and prepare for standardized tests, like the SAT.
 College searches and scholarship searches are also options.

-—Future City is a competition where teams work together to engineer a virtual city.
+- Future City —Future City is a competition where teams work together to engineer a virtual city.
 They build a model, write a paper, and give a presentation about their city.
 Teams work on their project until the competition in January.
 There will be posters in the building letting students know to sign up with Mrs. Pankonin.

 - Game Time —This group allows students to challenge their peers to fun and intellectual board games.
 Classic games like Scrabble will be available as well as more modern games like Anomia.
 Practice skills like solving disagreements, working together, and including others.